Minecraft Server Setup for Development

 Version Strategy

-Do not chase the newest release the day it drops.
-Pick a Paper version that:
+Do not chase a new Minecraft release on day one.
+Pick a Paper version that meets three tests:

-- Plugin APIs you depend on exist and are stable
+- The plugin APIs you use exist and stay stable.

-- Dependencies (LuckPerms, Spark) publish builds for it
+- Dependencies like LuckPerms and Spark publish builds for it.

 Local Server Folder Layout

-Keep the dev server inside the project so relative paths stay stable and tasks can copy output without guessing.
+Keep the dev server inside the project.
+Relative paths stay stable, and Gradle can copy the jar without guessing.

 Key Config Tweaks